Black millionaire denied entry to top London bar claims he was racially profiled

 “But I could not believe my eyes when the staff member took my friends and out of the queue - making everyone look at us as if we were troublemakers – then let in all white people and not us.
 I haven’t slept; I felt so violated.”

-The bling guru, who runs LB Jewellery, built his empire after being kicked out of school at the age of 15.
+The entrepreneur, who runs LB Jewellery, built his empire after being kicked out of school at the age of 15.
 After becoming a jewellery consultant aged 19, he went on to launch his own business.

 Mr Berko said he questioned the door attendant on why the group was refused entry when others were allowed in after being given differing reasons.
 At first, he said they were told there were too many men and were later told the venue was packed, even though he said the bar was nowhere near capacity.